About me and this website

 August 2015 - taking care of your magic tricks

-Here's a summary that may help other collectors taking care of their often valuable magic collection.
+Here's a summary that may help other collectors take care of their often valuable magic collection.

 In short, store your props:

 - at an average humidity (which is between 50 % and 70 %),

 - at room temperature [high temperatures speed up chemical reactions - low temperatures increase relative humidity which increases mold growth (especially in wood)].

 - Also, best is to store your tricks in, for example, closed suitcases with compartments.
 That way there's less frech oxygen that can oxidize materials.
 Mine are stored in their original packaging (when I didn't threw it away), in display cabinets, in my litle magic room with the curtains closed.